-However, there is no one-size-fits all allergy assessment and the best way to get the most out of your test would be to consult a doctor to work out the best option for you.
+However, there is no one-size-fits all allergy assessment and it is recommended to consult a doctor to work out the most suitable option for you.

 No, fasting is not required before a skin prick test.
 You can consume food before your appointment.
 However, we strongly advise you to refrain from consuming any foods or beverages that have previously triggered an allergic reaction.